Christian Brothers High School (Sacramento, California): Christian Brothers School (1924–1964)

-Bishop Armstrong High School (1956-1968)
+Bishop Armstrong High School (1956–1968)

 Bishop Armstrong High School opened for classes in 1957 with 532 students, all juniors and seniors.
 Before attending Bishop Armstrong, the boys would attend Christian Brothers School, and the girls St. Francis or St. Joseph's, for Grades 9 and 10.
 For Grades 11 and 12, all of those students would attend and graduate from Bishop Armstrong.
 The school originally opened with only two of the proposed four wings completed.
 By 1964, the temporary and unorthodox education structure between the three schools was in its final year.
 The next year, St. Joseph's Academy closed permanently, and St. Francis moved the combined female student body to new and separate campus.
 The boys remained on the Bishop Armstrong campus, under a new name, Christian Brothers High School.

-Christian Brothers High School (1968-Present)
+Christian Brothers High School (1968–present)

 1968 was Christian Brothers High School's first school year with the entire student body now united on one campus, after nine years of a split school.

 During the 1980s, an influx of cheap suburban real estate caused CBHS to consider a move further out of the city.
 In the end, the school's strong historical connection to the City of Sacramento caused CBHS leadership to decide against the move.

 In the late 1970s, spurred by the preparation for closure by the all-girls Bishop Manogue High School, began to consider becoming a coeducational institution.
 In November 1989, the Christian Brothers High School leadership announced that the school would begin accepting girls, and would be adopting the Bishop Manogue students.
-CBHS invested $400,000 dollars in renovation and structural changes to prepare for the change.
+CBHS invested $400,000 in renovation and structural changes to prepare for the change.
 By the start of the 1990 school year, the school had jumped from 532 students the year before to over 900.
 As well as the demographic jump, the school finances, which had formerly been struggling, were greatly improved.

-In 1991, in response to the greatly increased enrollment, the school switched to a President-Principal model of leadership.
+In 1991, in response to the greatly increased enrollment, the school switched to a president-principal model of leadership.
 Br.
-Richard Camara became the school's first President, and Dominic Puglisi took up the position of Principal.
+Richard Camara became the school's first president, and Dominic Puglisi took up the position of principal.

 The school's third classroom section, the Science, Math and Technology Wing, opened in 2001.
 Also that year saw the beginning of KBFT, a closed-circuit television station, with programming starring, produced, and broadcast entirely by Christian Brothers High School students.

 In 2008, a new field house was constructed.

 Loretto High School, an all-girls institution, closed at the end of the 2009 school year.
 As with Bishop Manogue High School 20 years before, CBHS accepted their students for the 2009–2010 school year.
 128 girls joined the school, bringing the enrollment to 50/50 male/female for the first time since the school became coeducational.